mailflow-com/javascript-api/README.md

-# javascript-api
+# mailflow-js

 npm-install

-use "grunt" to minimize
+use "ENV=production grunt" to minimize